EnkodoNL/nginx-fpm-reverse-proxy/README.md

 A simple reverse proxy to forward requests on to a PHP FPM Server.

-Built for use in the Kimai project it can be used for any PHP FPM server.
+Built for use in any FPM project for any PHP FPM server.

 ## Quickstart